cygni/cygni-talent-tdd-in-practice/README.md

 * Integration tests still need to be isolated.
 How do you keep your tests from affecting each other through the shared database?
 How can you be sure that other (future) tests in the project won't affect your tests?

-## Running the tests

-`./mvnw test` on the command line

-You may also want to set up running the tests in you IDE, in order to more easily visualise what passes and what fails.